'They Just Took Everything': Caltrans Crews Clean Out Sacramento Homeless Camp Near X Street Bridge

 SACRAMENTO (CBS13) — The homeless debate, playing out on city streets in Midtown Sacramento.

-Safe ground camping sites and homeless shelters are at capacity.READ MORE: Downtown Sacramento Hotel May Be Converted Into Apartments
+Safe ground camping sites and homeless shelters are at capacity.READ MORE: Man Stabbed At Yuba County Home; Suspect Sought

 Neighbors filed formal complaints of finding needles, human waste and trash off W and 9th just below the X Street bridge.